 The AIJA is interested in working with academics to develop proposals for research projects.
 It is offering financial assistance to provide an incentive for academics to prepare ARC grant applications in areas of AIJA interest.
 Broad areas of research identified as relevant to judicial administration are:

-• the proportional use of judicial resources for optimum practical effectiveness and efficiency; and
+- the proportional use of judicial resources for optimum practical effectiveness

 Included in these broad areas are:

-• the examination of the relationship between the principles of adjudicatory independence and administrative accountability;
+- the examination of the relationship between the principles of adjudicatory independence

 Inquiries and applications for funding should be directed to: